 - Don’t disturb the subsoil and encourage biological tillage

 As can be seen in nature, to establish annuals you have to intervene mechanically to prepare beds for crop planting and establishment.
-However, you don’t want till deep as you don’t want to disturb the soil structure.
+However, you don’t want to till deep as you don’t want to disturb the soil structure.

 The undisturbed subsoil lets earthworms dig their tunnels and provides aeration and drainage while their exertions bind together crumbs of soil.
 They play an important role in healthy soil structure and replace mechanical with biological tillage.

-If you don’t compromise earthworms, microbes and other soil organisms through soil inversion they can perform much of the tillage needed to create and maintain loose, fertile soils.
+If you don’t compromise earthworms, microbes, and other soil organisms through soil inversion they can perform much of the tillage needed to create and maintain loose, fertile soils.
 However, if your soils are biologically dead those microbes have to come from somewhere and that is why we are sometimes required to feed the soil with already biologically-active decomposed organic matter rich in beneficial microbes – the compost

 - Bring your soil to life with compost